crossplane/crossplane/design/design-doc-composition.md

         multiply: 1024
 ```

-A math transform that allows for simple math operations, like converting MB to
+A math transform that enables simple operations like converting GB to MB.
-GB.

 ```yaml
 patches: